Wildlander-mod/Support/Docs/FAQ.md

 If you have Wabbajack Fail with the following messages
 ![Image of GameFileSourceDownloader error](https://cdn.discordapp.com/attachments/348579495537803274/759424545957871616/unknown.png)

-There are three Known causes
+There are Four Known causes
 1) You have Skyrim installed in program files

 	Solution: Close and Run Wabbajack installer as a administrator.